DaveBackus/Data_Bootcamp_Book/py-fun1.md

 One of the rules of good code is that **we explain what we've done -- in the code**.
 In this class, we might think about writing code that one of our classmates can understand without help.
 That generally means we should include some explanation -- in the code -- of what we've done.
 These explanations are referred to as comments.

 You might have noticed in our test program the presence of the hash character (#).
 Anything in a line after a hash is a comment, meaning it's ignored by Python.
-We can make short comments at the end of lines, or longer comments by putting a hash in the first column of a line.
+We can make short comments by putting hashes in the middle of lines, or longer comments by putting a hash in the first column of a line.

 Or -- and this is one of our favorites -- we can include an extensive comment by surrounding it with triple quotes.
 Officially this defines a string, but it's a string we don't use except as a long comment.
 Here's an example from the start of our test program:
 ```python